 There’s not a lot of excess, there’s something educational and it includes a need and not just wants.
 It’s such a practical suggestion for families looking to have a minimalist Christmas.

 Opt Out Of Gifts

-If you are interested in being more extreme than that, you can do what my family does and opt out of gift giving all together.
-My husband and I have never purchased Christmas gifts for the kids.
-It is an easy way to keep things minimal during the holidays.
+If you are interested in being more extreme than that, you can also opt out of gift giving all together.

 Think family movie tickets, a mini vacation or a membership to the local museum.
 Maybe there is a nature center nearby or you have the date for a camping adventure together.